Clark Connors: Bullet Club; War Dogs (2023–present)

-On February 18 at Battle in the Valley, Connors faced Zack Sabre Jr for the NJPW World Television Championship, but was defeated.
-On the March 9 edition of Ring of Honor, Connors returned to Ring of Honor for the first time in 4 years, challenging Wheeler Yuta to a match for his ROH Pure Championship, after Yuta had called out the LA Dojo members, which Yuta accepted.
+On February 18 at Battle in the Valley, Connors faced Zack Sabre Jr. for the NJPW World Television Championship, but was defeated.
+On the March 9 episode of Ring of Honor Wrestling, Connors returned to Ring of Honor for the first time in 4 years, challenging Wheeler Yuta to a match for his ROH Pure Championship, after Yuta had called out the LA Dojo members, which Yuta accepted.
+The following week, Yuta defeated Connors to retain the Pure title.
+On March 30, Connors competed at Multiverse United, a co-produced event between NJPW and Impact Wrestling, where he competed in a Six-way Scramble match for the Impact X Division Championship, but failed to win the title.